Archaeological sites, cultural heritage and museums

 Starting from April to October, in Serbia’s capital Belgrade, you can visit the Royal and the White Palace and be welcomed by the Royal family.

-The professional guided tours around the Royal and White Palaces will make you understand better the history, art and culture of the Royal Serbian Dynasty, covering a period of about two hours.
-What you can see and visit in this tour is the Royal and White Palaces and the Royal Chapel dedicated to the patron Saint of the Royal Family – St. Andrew the First Called.
+The professionally guided tours around the Royal and White Palaces will make you understand better the history, art, and culture of the Royal Serbian Dynasty, covering a period of about two hours.
+What you can see and visit on this tour is the Royal and White Palaces and the Royal Chapel dedicated to the patron Saint of the Royal Family – St. Andrew the First Called.

-The Royal Palaces can be visited every Wednesday at 10:00 am, and in weekends – Saturday and Sunday at 10:00 am and 1:00 pm.
+The Royal Palaces can be visited every Wednesday at 10:00 am, and on weekends – Saturday and Sunday at 10:00 am and 1:00 pm.
 Ticket includes organized transportation, entrance to the Palaces, and professional guide.
-The number of people in a group is restricted to maximum 50 visitors.
+The number of people in a group is restricted to a maximum of 50 visitors.

 The fortress of Nis

 Viminacium was a major city (provincial capital) and military camp of the Roman province of Moesia (today's Serbia).
 The site is located 12 km (7.5 mi) from the modern town of Kostolac in Eastern Serbia.
 The city dates back to the 1st century AD.
-Today, the archaeological site contains remains of temples, streets, squares, amphitheatres, palaces, hippodromes and Roman baths.
+Today, the archaeological site contains remains of temples, streets, squares, amphitheaters, palaces, hippodromes, and Roman baths.